Charles Barber (author)

-Charles Barber (born 1962) is an American author and Writer in Residence at Wesleyan University who writes narrative nonfiction books.
+Charles Barber (born 1962) is an American author and Writer in Residence at Wesleyan University who writes narrative nonfiction books about medicine, psychiatry, and criminal justice.

-Education and influences
+Early life, education and influences

-Barber attended Harvard University, where he studied with and was greatly influenced by the psychiatrist and writer Robert Coles.
+Barber grew up in Middletown, CT the son of economist William Barber.
+He attended Harvard University, where he studied with and was greatly influenced by the psychiatrist and writer Robert Coles.
 After attending graduate school at Columbia University, Barber worked for ten years with the homeless mentally ill in New York City.
 He worked in shelters at Bellevue and NewYork-Presbyterian Hospital, and in supportive housing programs.
+Later, he worked in the criminal justice system in Connecticut, in prisons and halfway houses.
+Before becoming an author, he co-published scholarly works in criminal justice and psychiatry.

 Writing

 In 2005, Barber published Songs from the Black Chair: A Memoir of Mental Interiors, an account of his work with the homeless and also the story of his own experiences with obsessive-compulsive disorder.
 The New England Journal of Medicine compared the book to William Styron’s Darkness Visible and Sylvia Nasar’s A Beautiful Mind.
-The title essay of Songs from the Black Chair won a 2006 Pushcart Prize, and material from the book appeared in The New York Times and on National Public Radio.

 In 2008, Barber published Comfortably Numb: How Psychiatry is Medicating a Nation, a critique of the over-use of psychiatric medications, particularly antidepressants, to treat and medicate everyday life problems.
 Comfortably Numb was a Barnes and Noble Discover Great New Writers selection, and was called "a blockbuster" by Library Journal.
-Salon.com wrote: "Compelling.
-In Comfortably Numb, Barber brings a street-smart perspective...
-Offers something several of the other books don't: practical, therapeutic alternatives to antidepressants.”

-Barber wrote pieces relating to Comfortably Numb in The Washington Post, Scientific American Mind, and The Nation.
-In promoting the book, he appeared on Fresh Air and national television.
-The paperback edition of Comfortably Numb was released by Vintage Books in 2009.

 Barber published Citizen Outlaw: One Man's Journey from Gang Leader to Peacekeeper about reformed New Haven gangster William Outlaw in late 2019.
 Barber and Outlaw appeared on The Today Show and on C-SPAN's Book TV.

 In 2022, Barber published Peace & Health: How a group of small-town activists and college students set out to change healthcare, about the fifty-year history of the Community Health Center and the center's CEO Mark Masselli.
+Barber has spoken nationally about the book, appearing with Masselli and Colorado Senator John Hickenlooper.

-In May 2023, Grand Central Publishing will release Barber's In the Blood: How Two Outsiders Solved a Centuries Old Medical Mystery and took on the U.S. Army.
+In May 2023, Grand Central Publishing released Barber's In the Blood: How Two Outsiders Solved a Centuries Old Medical Mystery and took on the U.S. Army.
+The Wall Street Journal described In the Blood as "the captivating, often cinematic story of how a medical innovation was improbably developed, fiercely resisted, and ultimately adopted".
+It tells the story of how inventor Frank Hursey and his business partner Bart Gullong developed the blood-clotting properties of zeolite into a hemostatic dressing called QuikClot.
+The book was a finalist for the 2024 PEN America/E.O.
+Wilson Literary Science Writing Award and was named an Amazon Editor's Pick for Best Books of 2023 So Far.

 Lectures and affiliations

 Barber has lectured nationally and internationally at colleges, medical schools, and mental health advocacy organizations.
 He is a Writer in Residence at Wesleyan University and a Lecturer in Psychiatry at the Yale School of Medicine.
+At Yale, he is editor of The Perch, an arts journal with a mental health theme.